-Jersey City, New Jersey Tax Attorneys Assisting with IRS Payment Plans and IRS Installment Agreements
+Bergen County Tax Attorneys Assisting with IRS Payment Plans and IRS Installment Agreements Throughout New Jersey

-IRS payment plans allow taxpayers to repay their tax debt over time.
+An Internal Revenue Service payment plan allows taxpayers to repay their tax debt over time.
 It’s essentially a loan with a bank, but instead of Bank of America or Chase being the lender, it’s the U.S. government.

 To qualify for any IRS payment plan, you must have filed all your tax returns.
 If you haven’t filed your tax returns, you will not qualify for an IRS payment plan.